pivotal/docs-tap/scc/canary-deployment.hbs.md

 ## <a id="instructions"></a> How to use Contour ingress controller and Flagger to create a canary release

-Flagger is a tool that facilitates a controlled process of shifting traffic to a canary deployment while monitoring essential performance metrics such as the success rate of HTTP requests, average request duration, and the health of the application's pods.
-By analyzing these key indicators, Flagger determines whether to promote the canary deployment to a wider audience or abort it if any issues arise.
+Flagger is a tool that facilitates a controlled process of shifting traffic to a canary deployment while monitoring essential performance metrics, such as the success rate of HTTP requests, average request duration, and the health of the application's pods.
+By analyzing these key indicators, Flagger decides whether to promote the canary deployment to a wider audience or abort it if any issues arise.

-For creating canary releases, you can refer to the guide available at [Contour Canary Deployments](https://docs.flagger.app/tutorials/contour-progressive-delivery).
+For information about creating canary releases, see [Contour canary Deployments](https://docs.flagger.app/tutorials/contour-progressive-delivery) in the Flagger documentation.

-In summary, the process explained in the guide above involves the following steps:
+Using Contour ingress controller and Flagger to create a canary release involves the following steps:

 1. Install Flagger on your Kubernetes cluster.